-The University of Colorado Police Department and the Boulder Police Department take the legal drinking age and legal marijuana use age very seriously, and receiving a ticket for being a Minor in Possession of alcohol or marijuana is a common experience for CU students.
+The University of Colorado Police Department and the Boulder Police Department take the legal drinking age and legal marijuana use age very seriously.
+Receiving a ticket for being a minor in possession of alcohol or marijuana, possessing a fake ID or violating noise ordinances are common experiences for CU students.
+However, that does not mean they don’t carry serious penalties.

-A Minor in Possession charge can impact a student’s future.
-It can result in court consequences including an entry in a student’s criminal history that can make it harder to get a job.
-It almost always triggers proceedings through the University of Colorado Office of Student Conduct, which can lead to negative consequences including suspension or expulsion in some cases.
+A minor in possession charge can impact a student’s future, depending on the circumstances and history that lead up to it.
+It can result in court consequences, including an entry in a student’s criminal history that can make it harder to get a job.
+It almost always triggers proceedings through the University of Colorado Office of Student Conduct, which can lead to negative consequences, including suspension or expulsion in some cases.

-As CU alumni, we love representing students in Boulder Municipal Court, Boulder County and District Court, and in CU Student Conduct proceedings.
-Call or email us today so that we can work with you to make sure that your case is resolved fairly and with the minimum possible impact on your life.
+As CU alumni, we love representing students in Boulder Municipal Court, Boulder County, and District Court, and in CU Student Conduct proceedings.
+Call us at 720-943-4964 or email us today so that we can work with you to make sure that your case is resolved fairly and with the minimum possible impact on your life.